How to Find Singaporean Chili Crab in Richmond

 Can I order Singaporean chili crab for takeout in Richmond?

-Yes, but it’s best ordered in advance.
+Yes, but its best ordered in advance.
 The dish is best served fresh and hot.
 Some restaurants allow takeout, but the mantou buns may become soggy.
 Ask if they offer separate packaging for sauce and buns to preserve texture.

 How much should I expect to pay for authentic chili crab in Richmond?